kunukn/react-source-code-development/README.md

 We want to ensure we use the `umd` builds.

-Else you might experience error like these:
+Else you might experience errors like these:

 ```
 Failed to compile